melkishengue/nestjs-campay/README.md

 }
 ```

 This module functions as a wrapper for the campay HTTP API.
-Therefore, it inherits all constraints imposed by the campay HTTP API.
+It inherits all constraints imposed by the campay HTTP API.
 For instance, in development mode (specified by the `isProduction` property during module registration), limitations such as a maximum transfer amount of 100XAF apply.

 ## Configuration params

-The following interface is using for the configuration:
+The following interface is used for the configuration:

 ```ts
 interface Params {